ajmaradiaga/ajmaradiaga.github.io/_posts/2024-02-17-SAP-CodeJams-in-Zagreb.md

 ![Photo of drinks available](../images/codejam-zagreb-drinks.jpg)

 Some of the attendees joined the events on both days.
 This makes me quite happy as they got enough value from the first day that they decided to return the second day :-).
 There was a great atmosphere on both days and I believe that attendees learned a lot and had a great time during the events.
-Something that is quite encouraging is that we also have some conversations around how they can host/organise future events, e.g. SAP CodeJams or even SAP TechEd/Devtoberfest watch parties.
+Something that is quite encouraging is that we also had some conversations around how they can host/organise future events, e.g. SAP CodeJams or even SAP TechEd/Devtoberfest watch parties.

 ![Before starting day 2](../images/codejam-zagreb-day-2.jpg)